Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh CAN touch MC hammer
+Jayesh knows where Waldo is hiding.

-Updated on: [11/6/2025]
+Updated on: [12/6/2025]
 <!-- #jokeEnd -->